Jurassic World: Fallen Kingdom: Creatures on screen

 The film's dinosaurs were created using a combination of animatronics and computer-generated imagery (CGI).
 Special effects artist Neal Scanlan served as the film's creature effects supervisor, while Vickery and Alex Wuttke were visual effects supervisors.
 Scanlan worked on the animatronic dinosaurs, while Vickery and his ILM team created versions of the dinosaurs through CGI.
 ILM animators in Vancouver worked on dinosaur stampede scenes, while ILM's London studio created the remaining creature scenes.
 Approximately 52 ILM animators worked on the film.
+In total, the film contains approximately 1,200 visual effects shots.

 Scanlan worked closely with Bayona and Vickery to create the creatures.
 Vickery and ILM did extensive research to accurately create and depict the dinosaurs, which included consulting with paleontologists.
 The ILM team also referred to elephants and rhinos to determine how the dinosaurs should move and behave.
 Dinosaur expert John Hankla, of the Denver Museum of Nature and Science, served as an advisor on the film.
 Hankla also provided several dinosaur fossil recreations for the film, including an accurately sized Velociraptor skeleton that appears in the background at the Lockwood Estate's library of dinosaur skeletons.
 After reading fan thoughts on dinosaurs and speaking with children, Bayona realized that dinosaur textures and colors were often brought up and said: "I thought that was the area where I could play with.
 They feel somehow a little bit more exotic and richer in this movie".
 New research had also suggested that real dinosaurs were more colorful and brighter than previously thought.

 The film features more dinosaurs than any previous film in the series.
 Bayona wanted to include several new dinosaurs never seen in earlier films, including Allosaurus, Baryonyx, Carnotaurus, Sinoceratops, Stygimoloch, and the fictional Indoraptor.
 Initially, the film was to feature two Indoraptors, a white one and a black one, the latter of which would kill the former in what Bayona considered similar to Cain and Abel.
 The white Indoraptor was eventually removed from the script as the story was considered detailed enough without it.
 Dilophosaurus was featured in the script, but its scene went un-filmed as Bayona decided it was not necessary.
 The scene would take place on board the Arcadia, in which Owen and Claire would encounter the Dilophosaurus in a cage.
 Bayona felt that the scenes on board the ship were long enough already.
 Baryonyx and Carnotaurus were among the creatures created through CGI.